Predicting when and how collections of particles, robots or animals become ordered remains a challenge for science and engineering.

 The collective behaviors that can be achieved when particles become more complicated, so that they can move on their own, are more difficult to predict.
 This type of system – seen in flocks of birds, bacterial colonies and swarms of robots – is called the “active ingredient”.

 As reported in the January 1, 2021 issue of the journal Science, a team of physicists and engineers have come up with a new principle whereby active material systems can control spontaneously, without the need for higher level instructions or even programmed interaction between agents.
-And they’ve demonstrated this principle in a variety of systems, including groups of shape-changing robots called “smarticles” – intelligent, active particles.
+And they’ve demonstrated this principle in a variety of systems, including groups of shape-changing robots called “smarticles” – smart, active particles.

 The theory, developed by Dr. Pavel Chvykov at the Massachusetts Institute of Technology while a student of Professor Jeremy England, who is now a researcher at the School of Physics at the Georgia Institute of Technology, postulates that certain types of active matter with enough disorder dynamics will spontaneously find what researchers call “low-clicking” states.